fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - It contains 6 classes: building, forest, glacier, mountain, sea and street.
 - Each element within this dataset is an image of 150px x 150px
 - There are 3 folders: test, validation and training. test folder contain 7300 images that can be used for testing the model with new data. training folder and validation folder are used during **model training** step.
+Each category contains 2190 images.